farmera/sare_grant/introduction.md

 #### The Value of Spectral Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
-The purpose of NDVI image processing is to obtain a spectral index of each pixel in an image.
+The purpose of NDVI image processing is to obtain a spectral index of each pixel in an imaged area of a crop.
 In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes in each area of a field.
-Hyper-spectral methods such as NDVI have the main advantage that the entire spectrum may be acquired at every point without prior knowledge of the sample; post-processing allows all information in the dataset to be mined in any number of ways after the fact.
-The primary disadvantage of traditional methods is their cost and complexity.
+The primary disadvantage of these methods traditionally has been their cost and complexity.

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and